Luminous171/Project_1/README.md

 ## 5. How to use this Dashboard <a name="Dashboard"></a>

-Nika to do this section soon
+Nika to do this section after dashboard is done

 ## 6. Conclusions and What can be improved <a name="Conclusion"></a>